Invoca/developer-docs/source/api_documentation/transactions_api/_network_param_table.rst

   * - start_time_xml
     - Call Start Time (XML formatted)
     - Start of the call in Soap XML formatted time.

-  * - state_or_province
-    - State or Province (Reported)
-    - [Call center integration only] Customer's state or province as given to the call center.

   * - transaction_id
     - Transaction ID